 Accept All Offers of Help

-Ask your sister bring her signature Christmas cake (again, not a theoretical, my sister’s Christmas cake is the highlight of my holiday.)
+Ask your sister to bring her signature Christmas cake (again, not a theoretical, my sister’s Christmas cake is the highlight of my holiday.)
 Get your nephew serving drinks.
 If everyone is helping, the party flows better and you might actually be able to socialize with your guests.

 Let the Grocery Store Help Too